Dead language or not, you can still reap plenty of rewards from learning the Roman tongue. Read on to learn how.

 Learning for Grammar’s sake.

 This is what you should do for Oxbridge, snobbery, SATs and study.
 Get yourself a copy of the Cambridge Latin course, or Introduction to Latin by Shelmerdine.
 Spend half an hour in the morning every day working through it.
+Write out the lessons.
+Answer the practice questions.
 Teach yourself.

 By the end of it, you’ll be able to pull apart a sentence, explain the function of each word, and explain how everything fits together.
 Your understanding of Latin grammar will prove to be a springboard for understanding European languages like English, French, and German.
 Plus, when you try to pick up Japanese or Hindi, you won’t take as much time slugging through the grammar differences there.